What is Kubernetes?

 Manage resources effectively with infrastructure as code

-Infrastructure as code promotes consistency and visibility of compute resources across teams—reducing the likelihood of human error.
-This practice works hand-in-hand with the declarative nature of Kubernetes applications powered by Helm.
+Infrastructure as code establishes consistency and visibility of compute resources across teams—reducing the likelihood of human error.
+This practice works with the declarative nature of Kubernetes applications powered by Helm.
 Combining the two allows you to define apps, resources, and configurations in a reliable, trackable, and repeatable way.Deploy a Kubernetes cluster with Terraform

 Accelerate the feedback loop with constant monitoring